dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

 # Tutorial: Protect Office 365 email on enrolled devices

-Learn about setting up Intune device compliance policies with Azure AD conditional access to make sure that iOS devices can access Office 365 Exchange Online email only if they’re managed by Intune and using an approved email app.
+Learn about using device compliance policies with conditional access to make sure that iOS devices can access Exchange Online email only if they're managed by Intune and using an approved email app.
 In this tutorial, you'll learn how to:
   - Create an Intune iOS device compliance policy to set the conditions that a device must meet to be considered compliant.
-  - Create an Azure AD conditional access policy that requires iOS devices to be enrolled in Intune, compliant with Intune policies, and using the approved Outlook mobile app to access Office 365 Exchange Online email.
+  - Create an Azure Active Directory (Azure AD) conditional access policy that requires iOS devices to enroll in Intune, comply with Intune policies, and use the approved Outlook mobile app to access Exchange Online email.

 ## Prerequisites
   - You'll need a test tenant with the following subscriptions for this tutorial: